What are the symptoms of runners knee?

 What are the causes of runners knee?

 There are many potential causes of runners knee.
-Sometimes this condition is caused by a structural problem such as a kneecap that sits too high in the knee joint.
-It can also be caused by tight hamstring and calf muscles which put additional pressure on the knee.
+Structural problems such as a kneecap that sits too high in the knee joint can be a cause.
+Tight hamstring and calf muscles which put extra pressure on the knee are also causes.
 If you have worn cartilage or high-arched feet and do not wear the proper foot support while running, this can also contribute to pain in the patella.
-Sometimes this condition can result from excessive training, overuse, sports injuries or simply the repetition of force from your regular running stride.
+Sometimes this condition can result from excessive training.
+This includes overuse, sports injuries or simply the repetition of force from your regular running stride.

 What is the treatment for runners knee?

-It’s hard to pinpoint the exact cause on your own and sometimes the symptoms of runners knee can resemble other conditions.
-If you are experiencing any prolonged discomfort in your kneecap, refrain from running and seek medical attention for proper diagnosis and sports injury treatment.
-Here at Spinal Rehab and Sports Medicine clinic, our sports medicine doctor, Dr. Bob Meyer, has over 21 years of experience working in sports medicine and treating patients with chronic pain.
+It’s hard to pinpoint the exact cause on your own.
+Sometimes the symptoms of runners knee can resemble other conditions.
+If you are experiencing any prolonged discomfort in your kneecap, refrain from running.
+You should also seek medical attention for proper diagnosis and sports injury treatment.
+Our sports medicine doctor at Spinal Rehab and Sports Medicine clinic can help.
+Dr. Bob Meyer, has over 21 years of experience working in sports medicine and treating patients with chronic pain.
 He can get you on the road to recovery fast.